carsonmw3/wavelet-compression/README.md

 # Wavelet-based compression for AMR data
 A tool to compress Adaptive Mesh Refinement data in hopes of being able to store more of it.
-Allows for compression/loss tradeoffs depending on needs.
+Allows for compression/loss tradeoffs according to `keep` parameter depending on needs.

 ## Installation
 Downloading and compiling the required packages for this tool can be done by running the `install_deps.py` script, which will create a `third_party` directory.